Hi-Folks/data-block/README.md

 ### Loading Data from JSON URL

 You can build your Block data from a remote JSON (like an API).
-For example for building a Block from the latest commit via GitHub API, you can use the `fromJsonUrl()` method.
+For example, you can use the `fromJsonUrl()` method to build a Block object from the latest commits via GitHub API.
 Retrieving JSON API into a Block object is useful for applying the methods provided by the Block class, for example, filtering the data.
-In the example I'm going to filter the commit based on the name of the author of the commit:
+In the example, I'm going to filter the commit based on the name of the author of the commit:

 ```php
 $url = "https://api.github.com/repos/hi-folks/data-block/commits";